InteractionEcologies/scilla-mobile/scilla-mobile/README.md

 * To build the app, use Android Studio, use `prodMinSdkProdKernelRelease` as the build variant.
 * Click `build`.
 DO NOT USE `Generate Signed Bindles/SDK`.
 I don't know why but it does correctly sign my release built.
 * Once built, the `apk` should be located at `/android/app/build/outputs/apk/prodMinSdkProdKernel/release` with a name `app-prodMinSdk-prodKernel-release.apk`.
+  * Note that the release built uses a keystore located in `/android/app/`
 * Sign in to TestFairy, upload this apk.
 * On the Android end, click on the email received from TestFairy, download the apk, and install.
 * You will need to set your Android to allow unknown sources: